 - Raw.
 You can put them in a tomatillo sauce instead of jalapeno peppers.

 - Roasted.
 This is the most common way you find poblano peppers in recipes.
-There are two ways to grill or roast them, the first is on the stove and the second in the oven.
-Either way you decide to cook them, leave them until they are completely roasted and evenly charred.
+There are two ways to grill or roast them; the first is on the stove and the second in the oven.
+If you decide to cook them, leave them until they are entirely roasted and evenly charred.

 - Rajas.
-The other way, also quite common, is to cut them in half and fill them, then cook.
-Or also cut them into slices and then cook them in a stew, in a soup or make rajas with cream.
+The other way, also quite common, is to cut them in half, fill them, and then cook.
+Or also cut them into slices and then cook them in a stew, in a soup or make rajas with crema.

 To sweat or not to sweat?

-To peel it, you can scrape the skin off with a knife or wash it under running water.
-If you don’t want to peel it, don’t, the burnt flavor of the chili is very rich.
-Personally, I do not peel my poblano peppers after cooking them.
+I do not peel my poblano peppers after cooking them.
+You can scrape the skin off with a knife or wash it under running water to peel it.
+If you don’t want to peel it, don’t; the burnt flavor of the chili is vibrant.

-🔥TIP The ancho chili is a dry ripe poblano chili.
+🔥TIP The chile ancho is a dry ripe poblano chili.
 When the poblano peppers mature, they turn almost completely red.
 When they get to this point they dry them to become ancho peppers.

 - Mexican vegetable soup.
-This soup contains corn, pumpkin flower, poblano pepper slices, and diced zucchini.
+This soup has corn, zucchini blossoms, sliced poblano pepper, and diced zucchini.
 You serve it with freshly made tortilla strips.

 - Poblano pepper filled with quinoa salad.